 If special transportation in accordance with Section 14-13.01(b) is listed as a related service in the student's IEP, it must be entered in this field.
-Special transportation as a related service is used for approving claims for special transportation under Section 14-7.03 (Fund Code D, E, and F).
+Special transportation as a related service is used for approving claims for special transportation under Section 14-7.03 (Fund Code D, E, and GF).
 Enter special transportation only if it is provided on a regularly scheduled basis or for students in private residential placement.

-Using the following list, enter the related services provided to each student in accordance with their IEP.
+Using the list beginning on the next page, enter the related services provided to each student in accordance with their IEP.
 A maximum of eight services may be listed.
 If more than eight are provided, list those that are most important and/or account for the most time; be sure to include special transportation, if provided.